-Whether you’re a classroom teacher or an art educator, these tips will help you be a star in the art room.
+Whether you’re a classroom teacher, art teacher, art studio owner or homeschooler, these tips will help you be a star in the art room.

 Do You Believe in Magic?

 Every year at this time, classroom teachers, art teachers and homeschoolers all have the same wish.
 If only there was a way to wave a magic wand to make the art room alive with ideas, supplies and inspiration.
 The truth is, with a little effort and a few helpful resources, it might just be easier than you think to make this your best teaching year ever.
 Here’s how to start…

 1) Take an Inventory of Your Art Supplies

 Decide early on which art supplies you will need to replenish and which ones you will need to stock from scratch.
 Test your markers to see if they are dried out, check on your modeling materials to ensure they haven’t turned to dust and look at your paint (especially liquid tempera) to make sure there is no mold growing.